 The worst case scenario is the company pays you nothing for its mistake.
 If the composite deck material failure is systemic and widespread, and the cost of honoring the company's warranty potentially catastrophic, as was the case with GeoDeck and Louisiana Pacific products a few years ago, the companies just declare bankruptcy or sell their assets and go out of business, leaving you, the customer, high and dry with no recourse except to shoulder the full financial burden of fixing or replacing your defective deck.

 What's Not In the Warranty?

 But, while it is important to carefully read a composite decking warranty for what it says, it is also important to read it for what it does not say.

 So, understanding what is not covered by the warranty is just as important as understanding what is covered.
 The simple rule of thumb is, if it is not mentioned, it is not guaranteed.
-If its not guaranteed, the company expects the worst to happen.
-And, who should know better than the company what to expect?
+If it's not guaranteed, the company expects the worst to happen.
+And, who would know better than the manufacturer what to expect?

 What's It Really Made Of?

 What is the composition of the decking material?
 We know that the core ingredients in wood-plastic composite are wood (or a substitute filler like rice hulls or straw) and plastic.
 But what else is inside the composite?
-Actually, WPC composite decking is a complex chemical soup that contains wood (or wood-like substances in some form) and a plastic, but also numerous mineral and chemical additives.
+Actually, WPC composite decking is a complex chemical soup that contains wood (or wood-like substances in some form) and a plastic but also a complex stew of mineral and chemical additives.